British Computer Society: Grades of membership

 Members are encouraged to display the designatory letters to which they are entitled whenever appropriate.
 The order of designatory (post-nominal) letters is complex and open to a certain amount of interpretation.
-The accepted authority on this subject is Debrett’s Correct Form.
+The accepted authority on this subject is Debrett's Correct Form.
 Normally these should appear after decorations, degrees and chartered letters.
 Members holding CEng should also display the designatory letters of the institution through which they are registered immediately after the CEng.
 Conventionally, members holding Chartered status (CITP) display this immediately after their membership letters (e.g., FBCS CITP or MBCS CITP).
 However, as CITP may now be awarded by other organisations it may also be displayed separately, following that of the awarding institution.

-Some examples of BCS-related post-nominals: